xiaolonghan2000/xiaolonghan2000.github.io/_pages/about.md

   - /about.html
 ---

-I am a third year M.Sc student (2022.09-present) in Software Engineering at Nanjing University of Information Science and Technology.
-I am supervised by [Prof. Yu Xue](https://faculty.nuist.edu.cn/xueyu/zh_CN/index/69265/list/index.htm).
-My research focuses on Deep Learning, Neural Architecture Search, and Evolutionary Computation.
-Under Prof. Xue' supervision, I have a close coopearation with [Prof. Ferrante Neri](https://www.surrey.ac.uk/people/ferrante-neri) and [Prof. Moncef Gabbouj](https://www.tuni.fi/en/people/moncef-gabbouj).
-Currently, I am engaged in Neural Architecture Search (NAS), and aim to fine-tune and lightweight Large Machine Learning Models by NAS in the future.
+I am a Ph.D. student (2025 Fall - Present) in Computer Science at [University of Surrey](https://www.surrey.ac.uk/).
+I am supervised by [Prof. Ferrante Neri](https://www.surrey.ac.uk/people/ferrante-neri) and [Assistant Prof. Lu Yin](https://luuyin.com/).
+My research focuses on Deep Learning, Weight Space Learning, Neural Architecture Search, and Evolutionary Computation.
+I used to have a cooperation with [Prof. Yu Xue](https://faculty.nuist.edu.cn/xueyu/zh_CN/index/69265/list/index.htm) and [Prof. Moncef Gabbouj](https://www.tuni.fi/en/people/moncef-gabbouj) on the topic of Neural Architecture Search.
+Currently, I am engaged in Weight Space Learning (WSL), and aim to explore it from the perspective of generation model.

 <!-- News
 ====== -->